-The book of her Life was the result of an increase in virtue & a mastery of her way of prayer;

-Her Life written for her first school of prayer, a small group of friends;

-At the second writing of her Life, the members of this group had made considerable progress.

-Testimony

-"His prayer had reached such a degree that at the time of his death when he wanted to avoid mental prayer because of his great weakness, he couldn't on account of his many raptures.
+Her testimony concerning the most famous of this group the theologian Ibanez, a man who had given up his chair of theology for a life of prayer and died transformed by it, is quite moving: "His prayer had reached such a degree that at the time of his death when he wanted to avoid mental prayer because of his great weakness, he couldn't on account of his many raptures.
 He wrote me asking what he should do" (L, 38, 13).

-Her testimony concerning the most famous of this group the theologian lbanez;

-He was a man who had given up his chair of theology for a life of prayer & died transformed by it.

-Teresa's Success
+Before she founded her first monastery, she was successful with an even larger number of disciples in the monastery of the Incarnation.
+To quote a contemporary witness: "More than forty nuns are practicing great recollection in her house."
+But her greatest success came when she was at last able to have her own group of novices in the convent of St. Joseph in Avila, and subsequently in the other convents she founded.
 Her own estimate of these was very favorable...

-She wrote:

-"So many are the favors which the Lord does in the houses that though there are one or two (nuns) in each whom God leads by way of meditation, all the rest attain perfect contemplation" (F. 4,5).
+She wrote: "So many are the favors which the Lord does in the houses that though there are one or two (nuns) in each whom God leads by way of meditation, all the rest attain perfect contemplation" (F. 4.5).

-- Before she founded her first monastery, she was successful with a large number of disciples in the monastery of the Incarnation; - To quote a contemporary witness: "More than forty nuns are practicing great recollection in her house;"

-Her greatest success came when she had her own group of novices in the convent of St. Joseph in Avila, & subsequently in the other convents she founded.

-A Teaching Mission

-Letters

-show a

-teaching mission

-to a

-variety of people

-Her father was an early and successful disciple of Teresa's in prayer (IC 7, 10);

-• Later, her brother, Lorenzo, who had returned from America, made great progress in a very short time.

-A Travelling School of Prayer

-Ribera, an early biographer, wrote:

-"They traveled in covered carts & organized themselves as if they were in their monastery...

-They always brought a little bell, which they rang for regular times of prayer & silence, & a sandglass to measure time.
+Her father was an early and successful disciple of Teresa's in prayer (IC 7, 10); and later, her brother Lorenzo, who had returned from America, made great progress in a very short time.
+Other letters show a teaching mission to a variety of people.
+On those journeys through Castile and Andalusia who knows what other friends she may have attracted to prayer.
+The covered wagons in which she and her nuns travelled were to some extent a traveling school of prayer.
+Ribera, an early biographer, wrote: "They traveled in covered carts, and organized themselves as if they were in their monastery...
+They always brought a little bell, which they rang for the regular times of prayer and silence, and a sand-glass to measure the time.
 At such times all had to be silent.

-Afterward, she rewarded their silence by giving them something to eat."
+Afterward she rewarded their silence by giving them something to eat."

-On those journeys through

-Castile and Andalusia who knows

-what other friends she may have

-attracted to prayer;

-The covered wagons in which she and her nuns travelled were to some extent a traveling school of prayer.

-The Principal Personage, God

-To grasp Teresa's method of teaching prayer we must examine her experience

-She was convinced that her life only really began when she made it a life of prayer

-- Teresa always talked to God.
-This inner attitude allowed her to rise above life's circumstances; - In Teresa's writings, prayer introduces the reader into her dialogue with God, a party to her conversation rather than a subject; - She writes as if talking to the reader but alternates her conversation between the reader & God;
+To grasp Teresa's method of teaching prayer we must examine her experience.
+She was convinced that her life only really began when she made it a life of prayer.
+From then on she lived a friendship with the Lord.
+Prayer activated the friendship and kept Teresa in contact with him.
+In spite of the hustle and bustle of her life, she was always the nun who talked to God.
+This inner attitude allowed her to easily rise above life's circumstances.
+In Teresa's writings, prayer is the determining factor that introduces the reader into the atmosphere of her dialogue with God.

+She introduces God in her writing as a party to her

+conversation rather than as a subject.
+She writes as if talking to the reader but alternates her conversation between the reader and God.
+Her dialogue with the reader is so simple and sincere that when she turns to talk to God the reader feels included in the conversation.
+When a reader really enters into her writings he cannot avoid the principal personage,

-Teresa's writings tell the reader what vocal & mental prayer, or meditation & contemplation, are & provide an opportunity for her to try & pray with him.
+God.
+Teresa's writings reveal those parts of her life that serve to tell the reader what vocal and mental prayer, or meditation and contemplation, are and that provide an opportunity for her to try and pray with him.